 Discovery and Road to the Museum-

 Around 2001 a geologist named Matt Stikes discovered the Utahraptor quarry.
 Paleontologists from the Utah Geological Survey (UGS) then spent parts of 12 field seasons excavating at the Stikes Quarry, watching in joy and horror as "the block" grew to nine tons!
 But with the generous help of the UGS, Thanksgiving Point, donors and volunteers, we dragged the huge block out of the ground and into a lab at Thanksgiving Point in 2015.
-The Thanksgiving Point Museum of Ancient Life is one of the few facilities with a floor that can support the size and weight of our block – and has the added value of offering a display setting dedicated to paleontology, education and outreach.
+In February 2020, the block was moved to its new home at the Utah Geological Survey in Salt Lake City.

 Nicknamed "MOAB", the 9 ton "mother of all blocks" in its plaster jacket in 2014.